Data Structures for Halfplane Proximity Queries and Incremental Voronoi Diagrams: A Simple Data Structure

 \begin{lemma} There is a static data structure for halfplane proximity queries on a static set of $n$ points in convex position, called \emph{Okey}, that achieves $O(\log n)$ query time using $O(n^3)$ space and preprocessing. \end{lemma}

-\begin{proof} Let $p_1, p_2, \dots, p_n$ denote the $n$ points in convex position in counterclockwise order.
-The Okey data structure consists of one Voronoi diagram $V(i,j)$ for every subsequence $p_i, p_{i+1}, \ldots, p_j$ of points, where indices are treated modulo~$n$.
+\begin{proof} Let $p_1, p_2, \dots, p_n$ denote the $n$ points in convex position in clockwise order.
+The Okey data structure consists of one Voronoi diagram $V(i,j)$ for every contiguous subsequence $p_{[i,j]}$ of points.
+(This exact data structure was suggested in the conclusion of \cite{dmsw-fpqgc-06}, but without details or analysis.)
 The space and preprocessing is thus $O(n^3)$.

 To answer a halfplane proximity query for a point $q$ and a directed line~$\ell$, we first find the subsequence of points on the left of line~$\ell$.
-In $O(\log n)$ time, we can find the two edges $(p_i, p_{i+1})$ and $(p_j, p_{j+1})$ of the convex hull that are intersected by the query line \cite[Section~7.9.1]{O'Rourke-1998-C}.
-Then, depending on the orientation of the line~$\ell$ (i.e., which edge is struck first), we can decide between the two possible intervals: $p_{i+1}, p_{i+2}, \dots, p_j$ or $p_{j+1}, p_{j+2}, p_i$.
-Then we locate $q$ in the appropriate Voronoi diagram, either $V(i+1,j)$ or $V(j+1,i)$, and return the site $p_k$ that generated the corresponding Voronoi region.
+In $O(\log n)$ time, we can determine whether $\ell$ intersects the convex hull, and if so, find the two edges $(p_i, p_{i+1})$ and $(p_j, p_{j+1})$ of the convex hull that are intersected by the query line \cite[Section~7.9.1]{O'Rourke-1998-C}.
+Then, depending on the orientation of the line~$\ell$ (i.e., which edge is struck first), we can decide between the two possible intervals: $p_{[i+1,j]}$ or $p_{[j+1, i]}$.
+Then we locate $q$ in the appropriate Voronoi diagram, either $V(i+1,j)$ or $V(j+1,i)$ (or $V(1,n)$ if $\ell$ does not intersect the convex hull), and return the site $p_k$ that generated the corresponding Voronoi region.
 The total query time is $O(\log n)$. \end{proof}

-\begin{transform} Given any static data structure $\D$ for halfplane proximity queries on a static set of $n$ points in convex position that achieves $Q(n)$ query time using $M(n)$ space and preprocessing, and for any parameter $m \leq n$, there is a static data structure for halfplane proximity queries on a static set of $n$ points in convex position, called $\D$-Dokey, that achieves $2 \, Q(n) + O(\log n)$ query time using $\lceil n/m \rceil \, M(m) + O(n^2/m)$ space and preprocessing. \end{transform}
+\begin{transform} \footnote{We use the term ``Transform'' to denote a type of theorem that represents a data structure transformation.} Given any static data structure $\D$ for halfplane proximity queries on a static set of $n$ points in convex position that achieves $Q(n)$ query time using $M(n)$ space and preprocessing, and for any parameter $m \leq n$, there is a static data structure for halfplane proximity queries on a static set of $n$ points in convex position, called $\D$-\emph{Dokey}, that achieves $2 Q(n) + O(\log n)$ query time using $\lceil n/m \rceil \, M(m) + O(n^2/m)$ space and preprocessing. \end{transform}